HazarYilmaz/Spor-Salonu-Program/README.md

-DB Kayıp olduğu için tam anlamıyla çalışmayabilir fakat gözgezdirip inceleyebilirsiniz.
+DB Kayıp olduğu için tam anlamıyla çalışmayabilir fakat genel olarak inceleyebilirsiniz.

 Since the db is missing, it does not work fully, you can only browse it. :(